phreshbrread/dotfiles/README.md

 # dotfiles
-Configs for i3, polybar and kitty
+Configs for alacritty, i3, kitty, picom and polybar